- More chances to sing than in general music class.

-- Parents and students sign contract before joining.
+- I have parents and students sign a contract before joining.

 - Make a rule about how many they can miss or they start to lose privileges.

-- Educate parents about importance of attendance.
-Phone or email parents if students miss more than a certain amount.
+- Educate parents about the importance of attendance.
+Phone or email parents if students miss more than a certain number of rehearsals.